Rogue-1/HTB/Machines/Outdated.md

 Service detection performed.
 Please report any incorrect results at https://nmap.org/submit/ .
 Nmap done: 1 IP address (1 host up) scanned in 710.25 seconds
 ```
+Checking out smb we see that we can access the Shares.....share.

 ```console
 └──╼ [★]$ smbclient -L //outdated.htb -N